MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-VII-Department-Air-Force/subchapter-F-Aircraft/part-855-Civil-Aircraft-Use-United-States-Air-Force-Airfields/subpart-B-Civil-Aircraft-Landing-Permits/section-855.6.md

 (7) Civil aircraft transporting critically ill or injured individuals or transplant organs to or from an Air Force installation.

-(8) Historic aircraft being delivered for Air Force museum exhibits under the provisions of AFI 84-103, Museum System.2
+(8) Historic aircraft being delivered for Air Force museum exhibits under the provisions of AFI 84-103, Museum System.
+2

 2 See footnote 1 to § 855.6.